-for more than two years and lot of areas became overgrown unity as house braking etc too place.

-and Expanded Features of the providers range to deriver the service due to underquoting.
+- There was no contractor to cut grass for more than two years and lot of areas became overgrown which resulted in threat to the community as house braking etc too place. - Insufficient machinery and equipment, brush and bush cutters were procured and the appointed services providers failed to deliver the service due to underquoting.
 The funds were lost and the machines were never procured till today.